 For sixty-one years the US held a space-nuclear capability without ever using it.
 In April 2026, someone finally cashed it in.

-On April 14, 2026, a deputy national security advisor stood at a podium in the Broadmoor Hotel in Colorado Springs and read the text of National Security Technology Memorandum 3.
-The memo set a 20-kilowatt mid-power floor for space nuclear reactors and committed a fifteen-person program at firm fixed price.
+A deputy national security advisor read the text of National Security Technology Memorandum 3 from a podium at the Broadmoor Hotel in Colorado Springs on April 14, 2026.
+The memo did two things: set a 20-kilowatt mid-power floor for space nuclear reactors, and commit a fifteen-person program at firm fixed price.

 What Webb Kept Alive

 The Webb essay runs fifteen sections and ends in an interactive mission Explorer.
-It moves through SNAP-10A flying forty-three days in 1965, NERVA's twenty-three firings that never reached flight, SP-100's decade without hardware, JIMO's $463 million cancellation inside two years, and DRACO's planned phase-out in 2025.
+It walks you through SNAP-10A, which flew forty-three days in 1965.
+Then NERVA's twenty-three firings that never reached flight.
+SP-100 spent a whole decade without producing hardware.
+JIMO burned $463 million and got cancelled inside two years.
+DRACO is slated for phase-out in 2025.

 None of those programs succeeded in the usual sense.
-That's the point.
-The thesis is that sixty years of program failure was itself a structural accomplishment, sustained by a distributed apparatus of senators, civil servants, and engineers who kept the knowledge viable across political cycles that kept yanking the money.
+That's the whole point.
+Webb's thesis is that sixty years of failure was itself a structural accomplishment, held together by a scattered apparatus of senators, civil servants, and engineers who kept the knowledge alive across political cycles that kept yanking the money.

 The hold was the point, and the memo only worked because the hold held.